RamenVentures/Operating-Manual/README.md

 **We Need**
 1. Cap table
-2. Company formation documents (Shareholder’s Agreement, Founder Vesting Agreements)
+2. Company formation documents (Shareholder’s Agreement, Founder Vesting Agreements, etc)
-3. Financing documents
+3. Financing documents.
-4. Contact information for a few reference customers
+4. Contact information for a few reference customers.

 ## How We Help Our Portfolio Companies
 > "The only thing that matters is getting to Product/Market fit.” \- Marc Andreessen

 We specialize in helping early-stage companies get to Product/Market Fit.
-Specifically, we help in three ways:
+Specifically, we:

-### 1. Helping you find Product/Market Fit
+### 1. Help you find Product/Market Fit

-1. Teaching you how to create an important Mission and Vision that attracts world-class employees and customers.
+1. Teach you how to create an important Mission and Vision that attracts world-class employees and customers.
-2. Teaching you how to create a Value Hypothesis (a combination of target market, problem, distribution channels, customer relationships, revenue model, key activities, resources, partners, and cost structure) that results in Product/Market Fit.
+2. Teach you how to create a Value Hypothesis (a combination of target market, problem, distribution channels, customer relationships, revenue model, key activities, resources, partners, and cost structure) that results in Product/Market Fit.
-3. Teaching you how to measure Product/Market Fit and know when you’ve truly found it.
+3. Teach you how to measure Product/Market Fit and know when you’ve truly found it.
-4. Teaching you mental models for understanding what’s most important to do next.
+4. Teach you mental models for understanding what’s most important to do next.

-### 2. Helping you build and scale both your product and your team.
+### 2. Help you build and scale both your product and your team.

-1. Teaching you how to identify the right candidates to fill out your team.
+1. Teach you how to identify the right candidates to fill out your team.
-2. Teaching you how to effectively structure your engineering team to build high quality, bullet-proof product.
+2. Teach you how to effectively structure your engineering team to build high quality, bullet-proof product.
-3. Providing a sounding board for architecture decisions, technical problems and UX questions.
+3. Act as a sounding board for architecture decisions, technical problems and UX questions.

-### 3. Helping you develop into world-class founders
+### 3. Help you develop into world-class founders

-1. Coaching on how to become a more effective founder.
+1. Coach you on how to become a more effective founder.
-2. Teaching you how to grow and manage people.
+2. Teach you how to grow and manage people.
-3. Guiding you towards new learning challenges, and providing self-improvement goals.
+3. Guide you towards new learning challenges and provide self-improvement goals.

 We deliver this help:
 1. **Daily**, by being available to talk anytime.